Aliases for GUCA1A Gene

 GeneCards Summary for GUCA1A Gene

 GUCA1A (Guanylate Cyclase Activator 1A) is a Protein Coding gene.
-Diseases associated with GUCA1A include cone dystrophy-3 and cone-rod dystrophy 6.
+Diseases associated with GUCA1A include Cone Dystrophy 3 and Choroidal Dystrophy, Central Areolar, 1.
 Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
-GO annotations related to this gene include calcium ion binding and guanylate cyclase regulator activity.
-An important paralog of this gene is KCNIP3.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and guanylate cyclase regulator activity.
+An important paralog of this gene is ENSG00000287363.

 Stimulates retinal guanylyl cyclase when free calcium ions concentration is low and inhibits guanylyl cyclase when free calcium ions concentration is elevated (PubMed:19459154).
-This Ca(2+)-sensitive regulation of retinal guanylyl cyclase is a key event in recovery of the dark state of rod photoreceptors following light exposure.
+This Ca(2+)-sensitive regulation of retinal guanylyl cyclase is a key event in recovery of the dark state of rod photoreceptors following light exposure (By similarity).
+May be involved in cone photoreceptor light response and recovery of response in bright light (By similarity).